 You'll need to make sure to have official copies of your high school transcript sent to us from your school.
-If you have taken any college courses, you will need to make sure that those transcripts are sent as well.
+If you have taken any college courses, you will need to make sure that those official transcripts are sent as well.

 The best way to insure that your transcript is official is to have your school send the transcripts directly to the Admissions Office by postal mail or, where available, electronically through the College Foundation of North Carolina.

 In addition to your official transcripts, the Admissions Office requires that all applicants take either the SAT or ACT and send an official copy of their scores.

 The easiest way to send your test scores to the University is by noting on your test that you would like the results to be sent to Campbell University.
 You can note this using special codes.
 The University has codes for both the SAT and ACT.